ben-manes/gradle-versions-plugin/README.md

 >   settings classpath, are no longer printed.
 Set `checkEmbeddedKotlin = true` to
 >   print them, or pass `--check-embedded-kotlin` for a single run (see
 >   [Embedded Kotlin](#embedded-kotlin)).
+> - The latest patch and minor versions are resolved as the latest version is,
+>   so a `rejectVersionIf` filter or `componentSelection` rule is called again
+>   for each of them.
+> - Credentials from a registered `java.net.Authenticator` are now sent with the
+>   Gradle update check to a host that responds with a 401, or a proxy that
+>   responds with a 407.
+A redirect to another scheme is no longer followed.

 ### v0.61.0